Gitoffthelawn/sp-autoplan/README.md

 ## Important Caveats

-**Super Productivity has no priority field.** AutoPlan rebuilds urgency using task order (reorder to change base priority), tags, and projects.
+**Super Productivity has no priority field.** AutoPlan rebuilds urgency using tags, projects, task elderliness, and estimated completion time.
 Use the dry-run preview to verify the schedule matches your expectations.

-**Task splitting creates multiple tasks.** AutoPlan splits large tasks into "Task <I>", "Task <II>", etc. This means:
+**Super Productivity doesn't support scheduling tasks only partially.** AutoPlan splits large tasks into `Task <I>`, `Task <II>`, etc. This means:
 - Task count changes each run
 - Could conflict with other plugins that manipulate tasks
 - Use the Merge tab to manually consolidate if needed

-**Calendar integration is immature.** Import calendar events as tasks with a "fixed" tag to protect them from AutoPlan.
+**Super Conductivity still has primitive calendar integration.** Import calendar events as tasks with a "fixed" tag to protect them from AutoPlan.

-## Keyboard Shortcuts

-- `Ctrl+Shift+A`: Open AutoPlan

 ## Development